ash-negee/Text-to-Speach/README.md

 # tts
-Simple text to speech convertor useful while doing writing work from computer screen, just run the program and past copied text there.
-If the word is long, it will convert only that word but if 3 consecutive words are less than 10- char they are converted together.
+A simple text to speech converter useful while doing writing work from a computer screen, just run the program and paste the copied text there.
+If a word is long, it will convert only that word into speech, but if three consecutive words are less than 10-characters  they are converted together.